arbaaz29/e-commerce-tf/Readme.md

 5. Route of private subnet for rds is only attached to NAT gateway and doesn't lead outside the network, but the instances within the VPC can still access it

-6. Private key and certificate and imported it to ACM
+6. Issue certificates and validate them via DNS validation method through ACM

 7. Security Groups: